tr0nucf/oscp-notes/lfi/files-of-interest.md

 /etc/passwd <- see which users are on the box
 SSH keys <- using the information from above, check to see if there are any LFI keys
 	- default location: /home/user/.ssh/id_rsa
+/var/lib/tomcatX/tomcat-users.xml <- replace x with the tomcat version installed, and see if there are any credentias
 ~~~

 Windows Interesting Files: